 How did you approach explaining what you had suspected?

-What would be your three top tips to other practitioners when making an urgent referral?
+What are your three top tips for practitioners when carrying out eye examinations?